|

 Research shows that a raw food diet can give your puppies a boosted immune system due to the beneficial bacteria present in this type of food.

-Vegetables like broccoli, squash, and sweet potatoes also have great anti-inflammatory agents that can fight allergies.
+Vegetables like broccoli, squash, and sweet potatoes also contain powerful anti-inflammatory agents that can help fight allergies.

 Be cautious of artificial ingredients if you are giving them dog food.
 These types of food can worsen their inflammation.

-Coconut oil and dietary supplements like fish oil can also help reduce your dogs’ allergic reactions.
+Coconut oil and dietary supplements like fish oil or fatty acid supplements can also help reduce your dog’s allergic reactions.

 Try soothing OTC treatments

-If your preparatory measures have not worked and your dogs are still scratching themselves, you can try over-the-counter (OTC) remedies.
+If your preparatory measures have not worked and your dogs are still scratching themselves, you can try over-the-counter (OTC) remedies or medications.

 There are numerous anti-itching creams and conditioners available that you can apply to your dogs after their baths to soothe their skin.